| Title: | Aggregation Operators and Preordered Sets |

 We know that if follows a Pareto-Type II distribution

-with shape parameter
+with shape parameter , then follows an

-exponential distribution with parameter
+exponential distribution with parameter .

 Thus, this function transforms the input vector,

-and performs the same steps as
+and performs the same steps as exp_test_ad.

-A list of the class htest
+A list of the class htest is returned,

-see exp_test_ad
+see exp_test_ad.

 Other Pareto2: